Nunavut Provincial Payroll Information

 Minimum Age in Nunavut

 As long as the employer meets the Labour Standards requirements a child under 17 can be employed in any occupation.
-Although their is a requirement to get written approval from the Labour Standards Officer for employment in construction.
-There must also be granted permission for anyone under the age of 17 to work hours between 11:00 p.m. and 6:00 a.m.
+Construction jobs require written approval from the Labour Standards Officer.
+Permission must also be granted for anyone under the age of 17 to work hours between 11:00 p.m. and 6:00 a.m.

 Pay Statements in Nunavut